We may earn money or products from the companies mentioned in this post.

 Cesarean section (C-Section) is a medical intervention that some women must have when delivering.
 It can be intimidating when not knowing what to expect.

 All surgeries are serious and should not be treated lightly.
 It is a nerve-wrenching event within the most wonderful time of your life.
 Major surgery can be scary.
-C-sections have become a common surgery in our day in age.
+C-sections have become a common surgery in our day and age.

 Here are a few things that can help you when wondering what to expect after a C-section.

+Chapter 1.
 WHAT TO EXPECT DURING RECOVERY

 Recovery can seem like a long and scary road.
 For most women, the recovery process takes about six to eight weeks and is not that bad.
 Most doctors will get you up to begin walking within twenty-four hours after surgery.